 Now that you have a fully kitted out quad, you might want to purchase some other unnecessary (but fun) items.
 We plan to do another guide on which parts to prioritize when upgrading and purchasing more top of the line components, but here are some ideas for now!

 Action Cameras: If you want to capture footage in the sky, the easiest way is with an action camera like a Runcam2, Yi, or GoPro.
 You could get a DVR to record your flight camera, but the quality will certainly be lacking.
 Check our our action camera buyers guide for more HD video options!

 3D printer: a big investment, but if you want to really dive into creating your own mounts, gear add-ons, and other accessories, a 3D printer can be a lot of fun.
 Check out our article on using a 3d printer for creating quadcopter parts here.

 Fancier video/transmitter gear (diversity modules, base stations, etc.): If you want to extend your flying range, or improve your video quality for racing, these products can be a great investment.
 Advanced pilots gung-ho about competitive racing or distance flying should look into these.
 See our articles on advanced components such as the Connex ProSight and LaForge diversity module.

 Hopefully this helps structure your purchasing process from absolute beginner to drone racer!
 While this list may not be for everyone, we tried to structure it in a way that helps test and build your interest in the hobby while keeping spending down.
-To make things easier, we have included a flowchart that can help guide your purchase decisions.
-Feel free to share this with friends!

 Like many of our articles, many of the links above are affiliate links.
 We urge you to shop around, but if you do decide to buy from the vendors above, we would really appreciate it.
 It doesn’t cost you a dime more, but it sends us a few cents every time a purchase is made.
 Thanks!